scala/docs.scala-lang/_overviews/scala3-book/methods-most.md

 speak()   // prints "hi"
 ```

-While this is just a convention, following it dramatically improves code readability: It makes it easier to understand at a glance that an arity-0 method has side effects.
+While this is just a convention, following it dramatically improves code readability: It makes it easier to understand at a glance that an arity-0 method performs side effects.

 {% comment %}
 Some of that wording comes from this page: https://docs.scala-lang.org/style/method-invocation.html